Home Bead Program Bridging the BEAD Labor Deficit: Scalable Workforce Solutions for Broadband Deployment

 The Shifting Frontier of U.S. Infrastructure

-The National Telecommunications and Information Administration (NTIA) and the Government Accountability Office (GAO) have both identified workforce availability as the single greatest risk.
-To solve the BEAD labor deficit and meet rigorous timelines, action is required.
-Reports from the Department of Commerce Office of Inspector General estimate the U.S. broadband industry needs 205,000 additional fiber technicians.
+Both the National Telecommunications and Information Administration (NTIA) and the Government Accountability Office (GAO) have identified workforce availability as the single greatest risk.
+To solve the BEAD labor deficit and meet rigorous timelines, stakeholders must take immediate action.
+Furthermore, reports from the Department of Commerce Office of Inspector General estimate the U.S. broadband industry needs 205,000 additional fiber technicians.
 For ISPs and municipalities, the challenge is no longer funding.
-Rather, it is building without a captive labor market.
+Instead, the difficulty lies in building without a captive labor market.

 A conceptual illustration titled "The Supply/Demand Seesaw" depicting the imbalance in the broadband industry.
 A heavy pile of money bags representing BEAD and RDOF funding outweighs a light, falling worker representing the skilled labor pool, with the subtitle "The Capital is Heavy.
 The Talent is Light."